eduvpn/documentation/SERVER_DISCOVERY_SKIP_WAYF.md

-# Skipping the SAML WAYF
+# Server Discovery - Skipping the "WAYF"

 This builds on [SERVER_DISCOVERY](SERVER_DISCOVERY.md).